 The Savings-Investment Plan of The Pittston Company and Its Subsidiaries (the "Plan") is a voluntary defined contribution plan sponsored by The Pittston Company and participating subsidiaries (the "Company").
-Employees of the Company who are not members of a collective bargaining unit (unless the agreement provides specifically for participation) are eligible to participate after six months of full time service in which they have at least 1,000 hours of service or at least 1,000 hours of service in any twelve month period.
+Employees of the Company who are not members of a collective bargaining unit (unless the collective bargaining agreement provides specifically for and the Administrative Committee has approved participation) are eligible to participate after six months of full time service in which they have at least 1,000 hours of service or at least 1,000 hours of service in any twelve month period.
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.
 The Plan is subject to the Employee Retirement Income Security Act of 1974 ("ERISA") and is a defined contribution plan.